matloff/TidyverseSkeptic/README.md

 # Note on ggplot2

-Though RStudio presents **ggplot2** as part of the Tidyverse, that package predates Tidy and does not use the Tidy paradigm.
+Though RStudio presents **ggplot2** as part of the Tidyverse, that package predates Tidy and is written in base-R, not the Tidy paradigm.
 The package is widely used by both base-R advocates and Tidy proponents alike.
 RStudio's marketing of Tidy as including **ggplot2** only came later.

 This is important, since many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy in teaching.
 This obfuscates the real